-The GTAA believes that baseline and random drug testing along with testing based on reasonable suspicion are appropriate to ensure the health, safety, and welfare of student-athletes, to promote fair competition in intercollegiate athletics, to affirm compliance with applicable rules and regulations, to identify student-athletes who are improperly using drugs or alcohol, and to assist in providing therapeutic resources aimed at favorable outcomes.
+This policy was created to benefit and maximize the health and safety of Georgia Tech student-athletes.
+Baseline and random drug testing along with testing based on reasonable suspicion are appropriate to ensure the health, safety, and welfare of student-athletes, to promote fair competition in intercollegiate athletics, to affirm compliance with applicable rules and regulations, to identify student-athletes who are improperly using drugs or alcohol, and to assist in providing therapeutic resources aimed at favorable outcomes.
 Furthermore, the GTAA recognizes its responsibility to provide educational programming that will support positive decision-making.
 The intent of this Program is to prevent substance misuse and abuse by student-athletes through education, testing, and professional guidance.

-- Education: Provide student-athletes and athletics staff with accurate information about the problems and risks associated with substance use, use and abuse in sport, and promoting health and safety; - Testing: Utilize scientific analysis to detect prohibited substances student-athletes may introduce to their bodies, and utilize testing resources available to support programs outlined in this policy; and - Professional Referral: Facilitate appropriate treatment and rehabilitation of student-athletes.
+Education: Provide student-athletes and athletics staff with accurate information about the problems and risks associated with substance use, use and abuse in sport, and promoting health and safety;

+Testing: Utilize scientific analysis to detect prohibited substances student-athletes may introduce to their bodies, and utilize testing resources available to support programs outlined in this policy; and Professional Referral: Facilitate appropriate treatment and rehabilitation of student-athletes.